syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/How-To.md

     {% endhighlight %}

-In the view page, add TreeView element and specify the scripts for sending modified data through Ajax action.
+In the view page, add TreeView element and specify the scripts for sending modified data through AJAX action.

     {% highlight html %}